Impressionistic painting of a person filling in a form at a table in a room with a Belgian flag on the wall

 The Belgian authorities require you to declare your foreign account.
 But it's unclear how you do that exactly, and foreign brokers don't provide clear instructions.
 Good news: we wrote down everything you need to do to declare your foreign account to the Belgian authorities.
-In particular, we give you step-by-step guides to declare your DEGIRO and Trade Republic account.
 So you can sleep at night!

 Why do you need to declare your foreign account?